Anti-Hu associated encephalitis: Pathophysiology

-Nearly all people with the condition have anti-Hu antibodies in their serum.
-The antibody is produced by the body as an immune system response to Hu proteins, which are naturally clustered within the nuclei of neurons in the central and peripheral nervous system.
+Nearly all people with paraneoplastic sensory neuronopathy and encephalomyelitis associated with small-cell lung cancer have anti-Hu antibodies in their serum, and the condition has been found to occur with other tumor types expressing Hu antigen.
+The antibody is produced by the body as an immune system response to Hu proteins, which are naturally clustered within the nuclei of neurons in the central and peripheral nervous system where they function as RNA-binding proteins promoting stability of messenger RNA.
 The condition can involve a number of neural structures including the brainstem, cerebellum, spinal cord, dorsal roots, peripheral nerves, and the limbic system of the brain.

 There is a debate about whether the antibody is a cause of, rather than an effect of, the disease process.
 Older studies suggested the antibodies caused the disease, pointing to the discovery of antibody deposition in the brain tissue of patients at autopsy.
 However, the injection of the antibodies into mice did not produce any disease, and the deposition of antibody was often not at the places where brain damage was greatest.
 Newer studies suggest the antibodies are an effect, not a cause, of the condition, with a consensus that a patient's own T cells are playing a major role in the disease process.
 These T cells may be activated by the Hu proteins.

 In people with cancer, the cancer has a likely role in the cause of the encephalitis.
-In a paraneoplastic syndrome, a cancer cell can create proteins that are normally only found as naturally-occurring proteins in other cell types in other parts of the body.
+In a paraneoplastic syndrome, a cancer cell can create proteins that are normally only found as naturally occurring proteins in other cell types in other parts of the body.
 In patients with small cell carcinoma of the lung, cancer cells in the lung can produce Hu proteins that are usually only found inside of the body's own neurons.
 It is hypothesized that through these cancer-produced Hu proteins, the body creates an immune system response.
 This reaction includes T cells, which then attack nervous tissue.
 The cancer-produced Hu proteins are found in nearly all small-cell lung carcinomas, 70 percent of neuroblastomas, and a small percentage of other tumors.